scalacenter/scala-advent-of-code/docs/puzzles/day17.md

-We are told to first identify the initial velocity of trajectories that will hit the target area exactly, meaning that after a given step, the probe will be exactly within the target area; and that we must disregard trajectories that "overshoot" i.e. pass through the entire target area in a single step.
+We are told to first identify the initial velocity of trajectories that will hit the target area exactly, meaning that after a given step, the probe will be exactly within the target area; and that we must disregard trajectories that "overshoot", i.e., that pass through the entire target area in a single step.

 We are also told to find the maximum height (`y` position) reached out of all valid trajectories.

 #### Simulating a trajectory

-For this problem we will simulate a probe moving along a trajectory, i.e. iterate every step of the trajectory until the probe either collides with the target or has moved beyond it.
+For this problem we will simulate a probe moving along a trajectory, i.e., iterate every step of the trajectory until the probe either collides with the target or has moved beyond it.
 And at each step we will record if the current height of the probe is higher than before.